tkenning/dev.na.bambora.com/source/docs/references/AVS/index.md

 You can configure your account in the [Back Office][back-office] to decline a transaction if either the street address or the postal codes do not match.
 Navigate to `Administration > Account Settings > Order Settings`.

-AVS response codes are returned by the Payments API for purchases and pre-authorizations.
-You can read the payments API spec [here][beanstream-swagger].
+AVS response codes are returned by the Merchant API for purchases and pre-authorizations.
+You can read the Merchant API spec [here][beanstream-swagger].
 They are also displayed in the transaction report in the [Back Office][back-office].
 Navigate to `Reporting/Analysis > Transaction Report`.

 ## AVS Response Codes